Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 It is essential for policymakers to approach the issue of squatting with compassion and empathy, recognizing the humanity and dignity of those who are forced to squat out of necessity.
 By taking a holistic approach to addressing homelessness and poverty, cities can work towards creating a more just and equitable society where all individuals have access to safe and affordable housing.

-In conclusion, the challenges in enforcing squat bans are deeply rooted in the lack of affordable housing options and human rights concerns.
+In conclusion, the in enforcing squat bans are deeply rooted in the lack of affordable housing options and human rights concerns.
 By addressing these issues with empathy and understanding, cities can work towards creating a more inclusive and supportive environment for all individuals, regardless of their housing status.